DavideRossi/jaxrs-war/README.md

 # jaxrs-war
-A simple JAX-RS example - creates a war file to be deployed
+A simple JAX-RS example - creates a war file to be deployed.
+Uses javaee-api version 8.